Vocaluxe/Vocaluxe/Output/Readme.txt

 [ALT] + [P]				to take a ScreenShot.
 Screenshots are saved in the directory "Screenshots".
 [ALT] + [ENTER]			to toggle full screen mode.
 [SHIFT] + [F1] 			to toggle theme edit mode.
-The theme edit mode ist experimental.
+The theme edit mode is experimental.
 It allows you
 						to change the size and position of the element on the screens.
 You can save your changes with [S] before leaving the theme edit mode.
 [TAB]					to open the background music controls (not on all screens).